Isabelle Guyon

 Isabelle Guyon ([izabɛl ɡɥijɔ̃]; born August 15, 1961) is a French-born researcher in machine learning known for her work on support-vector machines, artificial neural networks and bioinformatics.
 She is a Chair Professor at the University of Paris-Saclay.
+Guyon serves as the Director of Research at Google DeepMind since October 2022.

 She is considered to be a pioneer in the field, with her contribution to the support-vector machines with Vladimir Vapnik and Bernhard Boser.

 Biography

 After graduating from the French engineering school ESPCI Paris in 1985, she joined the group of Gerard Dreyfus at the Université Pierre-et-Marie-Curie to do a PhD on neural networks architectures and training.